refinedev/refine/documentation/docs/api-references/components/basic-views/list.md

 import asideUsage from '@site/static/img/guides-and-concepts/basic-views/list/aside.png' import pageHeaderPropsUsage from '@site/static/img/guides-and-concepts/basic-views/list/pageHeaderProps.png'

 `<List>` provides us a layout to display the page.
-It does not contain any logic but adds extra functionalities like a creating a button or giving the page titles.
+It does not contain any logic but adds extra functionalities like a create button or giving the page titles.

 We will show what `<List>` does using properties with examples.